The Woman in White (1929 film): Production

 The film's art direction was by Clifford Pember.
 Blanche Sweet played the dual role of both Laura (the heiress) and her lookalike (the woman in white).

 Other Versions

-Several silent versions were made, one in 1912 and one by Fox in 1917 entitled Tangled Lives.
+Several silent versions were made, two in 1912 and one by Fox in 1917 entitled Tangled Lives.
 Another 1917 silent version was filmed by Thanhouser and starred Florence La Badie, which still survives in the Library of Congress.
 It was remade again in England in 1940 as a horror film called Crimes at the Dark House (starring Tod Slaughter), and remade yet again in 1948.